Last sign before exit

 Location: Hwy 1 (Tel Aviv - Jerusalem)

-A repeat of the previous signs with all directions of the exit: all focals and, where applicable, road numbers of the intersecting road.
+A repeat of the previous signs with all directions of the exit: all destinations and, where applicable, road numbers of the intersecting road.
 No pull-through information.

 Photo: Marcel Monterie